arshuhansda/arshuhansda.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I am a Data Science Enthusiast learning data science and machine learning.
-I'm an associate consultant for Capgemini India, where I'm an Automation Developer.
+Currently I'm an associate consultant for Capgemini India, where I'm an Automation Developer.

-I Possess Bachelor's Degree in Information Technology from [Birla Institute of Technology in Mersa, Ranchi](https://www.bitmesra.ac.in/).
+I have a Bachelor's Degree in Information Technology from [Birla Institute of Technology in Mersa, Ranchi](https://www.bitmesra.ac.in/).

 <!-- Internships addition -->